gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 In GitLab 15.0 and later, the helper image is pulled from the GitLab Container Registry.
 In addition, helper images are only published in the GitLab Container Registry.

 Before 15.0, you could configure this behavior to use images from Docker Hub.
+The base `gitlab-runner-helper` image can be retreived from the GitLab registry with a `helper-image` value `registry.gitlab.com/gitlab-org/gitlab-runner/gitlab-runner-helper:x86_64-v${CI_RUNNER_REVISION}`.

 ### Override the helper image